reuteras/rssfixer/README.md

 <!-- OUTPUT:END -->

-## Command line examples for some blogs
+## Command-line examples for some blogs

 ### Apple Security Blog